samb-t/samb-t.github.io/_posts/2020-12-30-normalizing-flows.md

 RADs: 'Combine piecewise invertible functions with discrete auxiliary variables, selecting which invertible function applies, to describe a deep mixture model.''

-Choose RADs at cost of losing asymptotically unbiased sampling
+Choose RADs at cost of losing asymptotically unbiased sampling.

+Think rads are only useful in inference direction.
+Might still be good to add in, might not, check.

 ## Augmented Normalizing Flows